Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####rotate(Vector)

-[<span class="ret boo"></span>](intro#types)&nbsp; Rotates Object smoothly in the direction of the given Vector.
+[<span class="ret boo"></span>](intro#types)&nbsp;Rotates Object smoothly in the direction of the given Vector.
 This does not set the Object to face a specific rotation, it rotates the Object around by the number of degrees given for x/y/z.

 ``` Lua
 --Rotates object 90 degrees around its Y axis